 See Figure 4-1.
-The up/down switch is located on the right side of the control panel.
-Use the switch to raise or lower the cutting head.
+The up/down switch is located on the far right side of the control panel.
+Push the switch up to raise the cutting head; push the switch down to lower the cutting head.
 Hold the switch in position until the cutting head reaches the desired height, then release.